Arduino Leonardo Specifications/Functions

 ↑Click to enlarge.

-The Arduino Leonardo Microcontroller(Microcomputer) uses “ATmega32U4” from Microchip Technology(USA).
+The microcontroller of the Arduino Leonardo uses “ATmega32U4” from Microchip Technology(USA).

 In addition, various memories such as SRAM, Flash memory, and EEPROM are also built into the microcontroller.

-You can write a program(sketch) created on your PC to Arduino Leonardo, and control Arduino Leonardo from your PC by serial communication.
+Programs (sketches) created on the PC can be written to the Arduino Leonardo, and the Arduino Leonardo can be controlled from the PC via serial communication.

-You can also power the Arduino Leonardo via USB instead of the power jack.
+The Arduino Leonardo can also be powered via USB instead of the power jack.

 You can connect an AC adapter(outer diameter 5.5mm, inner diameter 2.1mm) to power the Arduino Leonardo.